AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

     * 3a1.
 HireHive shows an error message.

       Use case resumes at step 1.

+* 3b.
+The given name does not match any person
+    * 3b1.
+HireHive shows an error message.

+      Use case resumes at step 1.

+* 3bc.
+Multiple persons match the given name
+    * 3c1.
+HireHive shows an error message, and requests for more specific data.
+    * 3c2.
+User enters new data
+    * 3c3.
+Steps 3c1-3c2 are repeated till the data entered is correct

+      Use case resumes at step 3.

 **Use case: UC04 - Tag a person**